StefanoAnzolut/business-guide/source/quickstart/upgrade.rst

 Already have an account?
 This is how it works.
 ----------------------------------------------

-You can set up Skribble for your company straight from your profile.
-This will make you an admin.
+If you already use Skribble with your **business email address**, you can set up Skribble Business for your company directly from your Skribble account.
+This will make you the admin.
 Don't worry, you can make someone else an admin later if you need.

 - Click **Billing** on the left in your Skribble account